dart-lang/one-hour-codelab/README.md

 -----------------

 #### `darrrt/`
-Code samples used by the Avast Ye, Pirates code lab.
+Code samples used by the original Avast Ye, Pirates code lab.
 Each numerical version corresponds to a step in the code lab.
 ```
 1-blankbadge/
 2-inputnamebadge/